Michael Healy-Rae: Property development

 In February 2018, Healy-Rae listed 11 properties for letting or rental and two either being renovated or awaiting planning permission in the register of TDs' interests.

 In March 2020, it was reported that he had added three properties to his portfolio in the 2019 Register of Members' interests, bringing the number of properties to 21.
 The three new properties include a house in Clonkeen for which purchase was going through contract stage, a house in Tralee at the same stage and a property in Kilgarvan that is in the process of being renovated.

 In May 2020, he was refused planning permission to convert the ground floor of Nancy Myles Pub in the Ballymullen area of Tralee.
 The plan was for four apartments and had met with strong local opposition.
 The council's decision was appealed by a number of locals and a conservation organisation.
 The majority of the decision to refuse was based on the grounds that the proposal would not allow the residents enough natural light or amenity standards.
 It was the second time the appeals board has overturned a decision by Kerry County Council to grant him a change of use for the pub.

 In February 2021 the Register of Members Interests was published, covering 2020, revealing that he remained the largest landlord in the Dáil, with 5 plots of land, 16 properties.
 A quarter of TDs are landlords or property investors.

-In March 2025 the 2024 Register of Members Interests was published, where Healy-Rae declared himself the owner of almost 30 properties of land including houses owned for rental purposes, as well as contracts with the Department of Integration for accommodating Ukrainian refugees and a HAP contract with Kerry County Council.
+In March 2025, the 2024 Register of Members Interests was published, where Healy-Rae declared himself the owner of almost 30 properties of land including houses owned for rental purposes, as well as contracts with the Department of Integration for accommodating Ukrainian refugees and a HAP contract with Kerry County Council.

 Other business interests

-He has also listed in the register of TDs interests that he is a postmaster, farmer, plant hire business operator and shop owner.
+He has listed in the register of TDs interests that he is a postmaster, farmer, plant hire business operator and shop owner.
 His plant-hire business has worked for the Health Service Executive and he has a contract for providing fuel to Kerry County Council.
+In March 2026, he was reported as being Ireland's richest TD.

 In May 2020, a complaint was lodged with the clerk of the Dáil over his failure to declare his interest in The Skellig Hotel Experience, a company that ran the Skellig Star Hotel in Cahersiveen.
 He had a 25% share in the company after investing €25,000 in January 2019, but there was no entry for his shareholding on the Oireachtas Register of Interests.
 Oireachtas members are required to declare any shareholding over €13,000.
 When controversy over the leasing of the hotel Michael Healy-Rae said that he was not involved in the leasing of the hotel, but he later accepted the Skellig Hotel Experience held the lease.

 The company was sold in December 2019 to Paul Collins who runs direct provision centres.
 Michael Healy-Rae was adamant that he had no knowledge that it would be converted into a direct provision centre.